Table of Contents

 The feel of the case is great!
 It feels thick and appears it would offer excellent protection for my phone, however, it is not as solid as I had hoped for, but this could be down to the design.
 The fit for me is a little too loose, but this could be down to the way it printed.
 Not a bad first attempt, though!

 You can see the time-lapses of the prints below and also the finished product.

 I printed this with a bed temperature of 40° and at a lower speed (15mm/s) so took only a little longer to print at 4.5 hours after.
 I did alter the feed-rate back to 100% after it had to put it to 10%, but this has produced an outstanding result!
 The quality of this print is probably one of the best I’ve had from this printer…Hardly any stringing on this one either!

-As with all new filaments I get, I like to print a quick print so I always go for the 2020 Cable clips.
+As with all new filaments I get, I like to print a fast print, so I always go for the 2020 Cable clips.
 This only takes around 10 minutes and came out better than I expected!

-First initial sticking to the bed was great with both Sunlu filaments, no issues what so ever (It probably helps my gcode draws a line at the start to help with the extrusion and priming the nozzle).
+First initial sticking to the bed was high with both Sunlu filaments, no issues what so ever (It probably helps my gcode draws the line at the start to help with the extrusion and priming the nozzle).
 The layering of the filament was pretty much spot on…sometimes the trouble with TPU is that sometimes it won’t stick so well and this leads to leaving straggly bits.
 Nothing is impossible!
-SUNLU quotes that this is 100% bubble free, and it is.
+SUNLU quotes that this is 100% bubble-free, and it is.
 Nothing more to be said on that.

-A great looking filament direct out of the box from SUNLU.
+In conclusion, this is a tremendous looking filament direct out of the box from SUNLU.
 Provides good quality prints, as long as you have mastered the settings for this.
-A good all-rounder for flexible filament!
-Do you research from others to find the best settings for your printer.
+An excellent all-rounder for flexible filament!
+Do you research from others to find the best settings for your printer?